About Eastwind Community Church

 In Our Local Community

-Eastwind has made a difference in our community and in our world by investing hundreds of thousands of dollars in clean water projects for Kenya and Mexico, in academic sponsorships for over 200 impoverished Kenyan children, and in construction of classrooms and computer centers for the children who live where we have worked.
-Over 250 of our members have traveled to Kenya or Mexico through the years, and their perspectives, and lives, have been transformed.
+Eastwind has made a difference in our community and in our world by investing hundreds of thousands of dollars in clean water projects for Kenya, Mexico, and Guatemala, in academic sponsorships for over 250 impoverished Kenyan children, and in construction of classrooms and computer centers for the children who live where we have worked.
+Over 300 of our members have traveled to Kenya, Guatemala, or Mexico through the years, and their perspectives, and lives, have been transformed.

 Locally we have been deeply involved at our most under-resourced schools, our nearby migrant worker camps, and with the many refugees that have come to our city in recent years.
 Boise’s well-known “Create Common Good” program was born in this congregation, and has become an international model for community gardening, refugee placement and local compassion.